plen/plen.github.io/_posts/2012-11-05-til-that-nuffnang-singapores-first-only.md

 ---
 layout: post
-title: ! '#TIL that nuffnang, Singapore’s first & only blog-advertising network, now does promo-giveaways too
+title: TIL that nuffnang, Singapore’s first & only blog-advertising network, now does promo-giveaways too
 ---

 I signed up once for a free bottle of shampoo totally on a whim.
 I can’t even remember how I stumbled upon the ad that took me to the website.
 But I did, and several weeks later I’m the proud owner of a complimentary bottle of Sunsilk shampoo.